What is Meitu? The kawaii anime makeover app goes viral

 But for a photo-editing app, Meitu has some rather unusual lines of code in the iOS version, and asks for an awful lot of permissions in the Android version, raising concerns that the company could be spying on its users to sell their data to ad-targeting firms.
 Meitu didn't immediately respond to a request for comment.

 The app recently blew up in popularity outside of China, where it now has 430 million users.
-Before January 10, Meitu was hidden for years, as the No. 317 ranked app in the App Store's "Photos & Video" section.
-After its "cross-dimensional camera" update last week, it's since spiked to the No. 4 ranked app.
+Before January 10, Meitu was hidden for years, as the No. 317 ranked app in the US App Store's "Photos & Video" section.
+After its update that let you turn anyone into an anime character, Meitu has since spiked to the No. 4 ranked app.

 Meitu promised to grant users a "cross-dimensional beauty."
 Maybe if the other dimension has Kill la Kill or One Punch Man.